Hengle/Nexus-Security.github.io/content/posts/2016-09-09-fbreader-premium-favorite-book-reader.md

 FBReader Premium Favorite Book Reader 3.0.18 Patched APK For Android

-FBReader supports the synchronization of your library and / or your reading positions with the FBReader book network cloud service, based on Google Drive â¢.
+FBReader supports the synchronization of your library and / or your reading positions with the FBReader book network cloud service, based on Google Drive ¢.
 Synchronization is disabled by default.
 To enable and configure it, use the Preferences dialog box.
 FBReader is fast and highly customizable.
 It can use external TrueType / OpenType fonts and custom backgrounds, the brightness of the screen can be adjusted during playback, and different day / night color schemes can be selected.

 **Supported Android**
 {4.0 and UP}
 **Supported Android Version**:-
-Jelly Bean(4.1â"4.3.1)- KitKat (4.4â"4.4.4)- Lollipop (5.0â"5.0.2) - Marshmallow (6.0 - 6.0.1) - Nougat (7.0 â" 7.1.1) - Oreo (8.0-8.1) - Pie (9.0)
+Jelly Bean(4.1"4.3.1)- KitKat (4.4"4.4.4)- Lollipop (5.0"5.0.2) - Marshmallow (6.0 - 6.0.1) - Nougat (7.0 " 7.1.1) - Oreo (8.0-8.1) - Pie (9.0)

 Download FBReader Premium Favorite Book Reader 3.0.18 Patched APK For Android
 =============================================================================